kamilz12/VehicleManagement/README.md

 ## TODO

 - [ ] Add a maintenance table for handling vehicle servicing.
-- [ ] Implement CRUD operations for adding user vehicles.
+- [ ] Implement CRUD operations for adding user vehicles, done
-- [ ] Import data from the REST API into the database such as fuelconsumption
+- [ ] Import data from the REST API into the database such as fuelconsumption, done
 - [ ] Update vehicle table only for admin with button on main page
-- [ ] Create a user interface.
+- [ ] Create a user interface, done

 ## Usage